vindarel/lisp-journey/content/blog/these-years-in-common-lisp-2018.md

 which isn't a good reason ;)

-We got a new release of Corman Lisp, for Windows 32 bits with a built-in editor,
+We got a new release of Corman Lisp, a high performance Windows/32bit specific implementation with a built in IDE,

-we have CLASP, targetting C++ through LLVM (see [“Lessons Learned Implementing Common Lisp with LLVM”](https://www.youtube.com/watch?v=mbdXeRBbgDM&app=desktop)), built with SICL, a very new implementation of Common Lisp with fresh ideas,
+we have CLASP, targetting C++ through LLVM (see [“Lessons Learned Implementing Common Lisp with LLVM”](https://www.youtube.com/watch?v=mbdXeRBbgDM&app=desktop)), built with the Cleavir compiler, part of SICL, a very new implementation of Common Lisp with fresh ideas,

 we have ABCL targetting the JVM, Embedable Common Lisp, without